 Transportation must be provided for as long as the child welfare case is open - which includes any time a student may be in a trial-return-home placement.
-Once the case is closed, the district is no longer required to provide transportation, but should work with the student, parent & DCYF on a transition plan.
+Once the dependency case is closed, the district is no longer required to provide transportation but is encouraged to consider whether remaining at the school of origin is in the student's best interest.
+If remaining at the school of origin is determined to be in the student's best interest, school districts are encouraged to provide transportation to the school of origin through the end of the school year in which the student exits foster care to continue prioritizing the student's educational stability.
+If that is not possible, then school districts should work with the student, parent & DCYF on a transition plan.